gitlocalize/docs/project_takes_forever_to_sync.md

-# Why does my project take forever to sync?
+# Why Does My Project Take Forever to Sync?

 Sometimes you'll see that there is a spinner next to the name of your project: